-When life at the prime, in the pastime of living, led on by the Of the jubilant senses, exulting goes forth, brave of body and spirit, To conquer, choose, claim, and enjoy, what 'twas born to The dance and the festal procession ! the pride in the stren-

-Of the sinews that, pliant of power, the will, the' it wanton, When the veins are yet wishful, and in them the bountiful impulses beat.
-When the lilles of Love are yet living, the roses of heauty yet of surprise!
-Life is sweet to the young that yet know not what life is.
-But the gay liar, leaves hold of the bauble, and age, with his terrible truth, Picks it up, and perceives it is broken, and knows it unfit to The care it yet craves -- Life eternal, eternally wedded to
+Of the jubilant senses, exulting goes forth, brave of hody and To conquer, choose, claim, and enjoy, what 'twee born to The dance and the festal procession! the pride in the strenthe earth and the skies Are cramm'd with audacious contingencies, measureless means Life is sweet to the young that yet know not what life is.
+But life after Youth, The gay liar, leaves hold of the bauble, and age, with his